rkoron007/docker/demos/pushing_to_heroku/README.md

 # We are going from the alpine version of ruby to save space
 FROM ruby:2.5.5-alpine3.9

-# We tell the image to not build a cache of things in our image
+# We tell the image `--no-cache` so we don't clog up our image with the things we are downloading
 RUN apk add --no-cache --update build-base \
   linux-headers \
   git \